Basic Italian Venison Meatballs

 Cook Time: 20-30 minutes

 - 4 pounds of venison roast/scraps

-- bacon, chopped (eyeball it so that it equals about 20% of your amount of venison, but it's really up to you)
+- pork belly or bacon, chopped (eyeball it so that it equals about 20% of the amount of venison)

 - 3 tablespoons of fresh Italian parsley, finely chopped

 - 1/2 cup of seasoned bread crumbs

 - 1/2 teaspoon of kosher salt, or to taste

 - freshly cracked black pepper, to taste

 - 2 eggs